leorenis/logbook/tools/elasticsearch/technical-features.md

 ## Shards
 The shards are how the elasticsearch distributes the data volume.
 Is similar partitions in relational database.
 Remember: A **shard cannot to exceed 50GB**.

+- Primary shards -> Is the shard where the write operations as `create`, `delete` or `update` in a document happens first.

+- Replica shard -> Once the `write operation` have been successfuly finished in a primary shard, the `replica shard` receive the same operation to be replicated.
+The operation will only be confirmed for all clients when all replicas confirm replication.
+Therefore, when we receive HTTP OK for a write operation, we know that the information is secure in all replicas.

+- *Important* -> The number of shards must be defined when the index is created and cannot be changed.
+The number of replicas is also defined at the time the index is created, but can change over time.
+So, you should choose the number of shards well when creating the index.

 This was a CRUD using elastic search.
 [Read more in Document API elastic search](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs.html).